Algiras/Miserable/blog/src/content/blog/2025-07-08-thesilenttreatment.md

 The theme of the week is **The Silent Treatment**.

-It sounds like a choice, doesn't it?
-Like I sat down with a planner and some gel pens and decided to lean into the chaos.
-But it's not.
-It's an accumulation of every 'it's fine' I've ever uttered.

-They told us to 'follow our passions' but neglected to mention that passion doesn't pay for health insurance.
-Now I'm just passionate about lying down in a dark room.
+I read an article about 'optimized sleep cycles'.
+Apparently, if I sleep in 90-minute increments while wearing a special hat, I'll be a genius.
+I just feel like a tired person in a hat.

+Happiness is a marketing strategy designed to make you feel bad for not being on a beach in a linen shirt.
+I'm currently on a couch in a t-shirt with a mystery stain.

 # The Aftermath

+I'm currently trying to decide if I should face the music or just turn the music up until I can't hear my own thoughts.
+Option B is currently winning by a landslide.

 I'm writing this under a blanket fort I built to hide from my landlord's email.
 It's not a permanent solution, but the acoustics are great for whispering 'why'.

-The void called and I let it go to voicemail.
-I'm not in the mood for a long conversation about nothingness right now.

 ***